 It is important to provide a nice dark room when it is sleep time, and also allow lots of morning sunlight to signify day time beginning.

 When shifting your child's body clock it is important to do it gradually so they adjust to the time change more efficiently.
 Give it time and know that your little one will get back on schedule within a week or so.

-If you have are a past client having new struggles with your little one's sleep, book a 30 or 60 minute phone consult to speak with me and get back on track.
+If you are a past client having new struggles with your little one's sleep, you're always welcome to book a 30 or 60 minute phone consult to speak with me and get back on track.

 New clients can book a free fifteen minute phone consult if they're interested in sleep support options.